isomerpages/moe-eliasparkpri/_departments/CCE/Citizenship Education.md

 ##### Community Outreach

 EPPS actively engages the community through our annual outreach events.
-These are conducted during selected core NE days where the community partners the school to commemorate the events.
+These are conducted during selected core NE days where the community partners the school to commemorate the events.&nbsp;

 ##### Student Leadership Development

 EPPS adopts a holistic approach in nurturing the leadership potential of our students as evidenced in the Every Eliasian a Leader (EEL) approach to Student Leadership Development (SLD).
-EPPS Leadership framework evolves around the 3 steps of Develop, Demonstrate and Evaluate to instil the leadership traits in Eliasians.
+EPPS Leadership framework evolves around the 3 steps of Develop, Demonstrate and Evaluate to instil the leadership traits in Eliasians.&nbsp;

-The development of the leadership traits will be based on The Five Practices of Exemplary Leadership® from Kouzes and Posner and the school desired outcomes of an Eliasian Leader.
+The development of the leadership traits will be based on The Five Practices of Exemplary Leadership® from Kouzes and Posner and the school desired outcomes of an Eliasian Leader.&nbsp;